Test a new way to fight food waste.

 What does participating involve?

-Join the Food Waste Study and receive a Mill device to use at no cost during the study, starting in March/April 2026.
+Food Waste Study participants receive a Mill device to use at no cost during the study, starting in March/April 2026.
 Set it up with the Mill app, mail back Food Grounds when full (packaging and pick-ups provided), and complete a survey.

 Mill device usage data (such as pounds of food scraps collected) will be shared with the City and County in an aggregated and anonymized fashion for the purposes of the study.
 The study will run through October 2026.